Peter-SB/PySync-Hub/src/backend-flask/Readme.md

-# Backed Flask
+# Backed Flask Technical Readme
-This is the backend of the PySync Hub desktop app.
-It was built with flask for flasks quick development and ease of use.
-The backend is responsible for handling the requests from the desktop application and returning the appropriate response.
-The backend is also responsible for handling the database and the data that is stored in it.
+PySync Hub is built on a layered architecture that follows clean code principles It was built with flask for Flasks quick development, ease of use, and for Pythons extensive libraries (specifically yt-dl).
+The backend is responsible for handling the requests from the desktop application, handling the database, and handling the download queue thread.

+# Project Structure

 ## Top Level Project Structure
 This is a standard flask project structure with the addition of a spec file used by pyinstaller to build the backend into an executable.